tscholze/kotlin-aggregator-script-duobahn/README.md

 ![DuoBahn Logo](https://github.com/tscholze/kotlin-surfaceduo-duobahn/blob/main/docs/logo.png?raw=true)

 # kotlin-aggregator-script-duobahn
-> This Aggregator script for my app Android ["DuoBahn"](https://github.com/tscholze/kotlin-surfaceduo-duobahn) app is written in Kotlin, compiled to a *.jar and now runs on GitHub Actions every 6 hours to fetch all interesing information from the German federal Autobahn API.
+> This Aggregator script for my app Android ["DuoBahn"](https://github.com/tscholze/kotlin-surfaceduo-duobahn) app is written in Kotlin, compiled to a *.jar and now runs on GitHub Actions every 6 hours to fetch all interesing information from the OpenData Autobahn API.

 **Caution**
 Currently disabled until DuoBahn app uses the data.